ibm-cloud-docs/EventStreams/using_kafka_api.md

 If you use a Kafka client earlier than version 0.10.2.1, the `sasl.jaas.config` property isn't supported, and you must instead provide the client configuration in a JAAS configuration file.
 {: note}

-### Using SASL OAUTHBEARER With Java clients v3.4 - 4.0
+### Using SASL OAUTHBEARER with Java clients v3.4 - 4.0
 {: #using_sasl_oauthbearer}

-Before configuring the SASL mechanism for Java client, there are two prerequisites.
+Before configuring the SASL mechanism for Java client, there are two prerequisites:

 - The minimum supported Kafka Java client version is 3.4 (3.6 or higher is preferable).
-- Additional jar package needs to be downloaded from Maven Central and made available in the classpath.
+- An additional jar package needs to be downloaded from Maven Central and made available in the classpath.

-If Maven is used in build system, add the following information to the file `pom.xml` in the dependencies section.
+If Maven is used in the build system, add the following information to the `pom.xml` file in the dependencies section.

 ```xml
 <dependency>